-Instead of paying sales charges, investors buying Units pay fees to the principal distributor for investment advice and other services.
-The manager does not pay any commissions to the principal distributor in respect of the Units which allows the manager to charge a lower management fee.
+Class F Units are available to investors who have fee based accounts with their financial advisor or dealer.
+Instead of paying sales charges, investors buying Class F Units pay fees to their financial advisor or broker for investment advice and other services.
+The manager does not pay any commissions to a dealer or principal distributor in respect of the Class F Units which allows the manager to charge a lower management fee.
+Class F Units purchased in Canadian dollars are Canadian dollar denominated and Class F Units purchased in U.S. dollars are U.S. dollar denominated.